xuming1212/ELLI/README.md

 # RELLI

-This is RELLI (Real Extreme Low-Light Image) dataset, you will find details related to it in the paper "Extreme Low-light Image Enhancement Using Convolutional Neural Network"
+This is RELLI (Real Extreme Low-Light Image) dataset, you will find details related to it in the paper "Extreme Low-light Image Enhancement Using Deep Neural Network"

 Description